apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 in title field

 For that to work ensure that for each such property (which need to be preferred) both `nodeScopeIndex` and `analyzed` are set to true.
-In addition you can specify `boost` property so give higher weightage to values found in specific property
+In addition, you can specify `boost` property so give higher weightage to values found in specific property

 Note that even without setting explicit `boost` and just setting `nodeScopeIndex`